-As of the date of issuance of these Interim Consolidated Financial Statements, several lawsuits have been filed against the Bank and its affiliates concerning business operations.
-As of June 30, 2023, the Bank had provisions of MCh\$5,833 (MCh\$5,533 as of December 31, 2022), which are included in the Interim Consolidated Statements of Financial Position under the item 'Provisions for contingencies'.
+As of the date of issuance of these Interim Consolidated Financial Statements, a number of lawsuits have been filed against the Bank and its affiliates concerning business operations.
+As of September 30, 2023, the Bank has provisions for this time which amount to of MCh\$5,743 (MCh\$5,533 as of December 31, 2022), which are included in the Interim Consolidated Statements of Financial Position under the item 'Provisions for contingencies'.
 For further information, please refer to Note No 24.